LeviathanTurtle/My-Stuff/README.md

 ## LIBRARIES
-A merged collection of the programs in `Calculators` to be used as header files in other programs
+A merged collection of the programs in `Calculators` to be used as header files in other programs.
+This is not complete yet, but will he soon